swikly/swikly-php/README.md

 // Create a swik object
 $swik = new Swik();

-// Set the Id you used to create it
+// Set the Swik Id (yours or the one from Swikly)
 $swik->setSwikId("YOUR_ID");

 // Deleting the swik